Cairi-S/Welcome-Foolish-Mortals/README.md

 All text within this container will be themed to be in keeping with the game's style e.g using 'Enter' instead of 'Play game'.

-This page intentionally does feature too much text so as not to overload the user with information.
+This page intentionally does not feature too much text so as not to overload the user with information.

 **Gameplay pages**